Bermuda Institute of Ocean Sciences: Research vessel

-R/V Atlantic Explorer is a research vessel owned and operated by BIOS and supported by the National Science Foundation.
+The R/V Atlantic Explorer is a research vessel owned and operated by the ASU Bermuda Institute of Ocean Sciences and is supported by the National Science Foundation and ASU BIOS.
 It operates in compliance with United States Coast Guard, University-National Oceanographic Laboratory System (UNOLS) and American Bureau of Shipping (ABS) rules and regulations.

-The 170 ft Atlantic Explorer is equipped with navigation, laboratory and mechanical systems and equipment to support biological, geological, chemical and physical oceanographic research.
+The 168 ft Atlantic Explorer is equipped with navigation, laboratory and mechanical systems and equipment to support biological, geological, chemical and physical oceanographic research.
 Deploying and recovering deep ocean instrumentation moorings, conducting CTD casts, chemical sampling, and gear testing are among the number of operations within the ship's capabilities.

-Ready access of two hours or more from Bermuda to the deep ocean makes Atlantic Explorer useful for both short and extended cruises, for repetitive sampling and time-series research, and for projects requiring analytical and other sophisticated shore facilities.
+Ready access of two hours or more from Bermuda to the deep ocean makes the Atlantic Explorer useful for both short and extended cruises, for repetitive sampling and time-series research, and for projects requiring analytical and other sophisticated shore facilities.

 History

-Founded in 1903 and incorporated in New York as a US non-profit institution in 1926, in its initial years BIOS was a seasonal field station for visiting zoologists and biologists to take advantage of Bermuda's diverse marine environment.
+Founded in 1903 and incorporated in New York as a US not-for-profit institution in 1926, in its initial years ASU BIOS was a seasonal field station for visiting zoologists and biologists to take advantage of Bermuda's diverse marine environment.
 After the Second World War, BIOS became a year-round research center, anchored by the establishment in 1954 of Hydrostation 'S': regular deep ocean observations of a single point in the ocean that continue today, creating the longest continuous oceanic database in the world.
 During the following few decades, increasing numbers of visiting scientists brought an increased emphasis on biological and geological studies.

 Resident scientific programs strengthened in the 1980s as the institute became a key link in an international effort to describe and understand the ocean-atmosphere system.
 In 1998, BIOS established the International Center for Ocean and Human Health, considered the first of its kind to explore the ocean health/human health connection on a global scale.
 The Center for Integrated Ocean Observations was established in 1999 and uses new technologies to build on a century of marine research at the institute.